globallightingdata/gldf.net/README.md

 - Validate GLDF XML with the GLDF XmlSchema (XSD)
 - Read and write .gldf container files, including all assets and signature file
 - Validate .gldf container files
+- Parse XML/container either into 1:1 POCOs or alternatively with resolved references
 - No dependencies, small footprint (~400kb)
 - Windows & Unix compatible